r-craig73/shoe_store/README.md

 4. Validate the presence of a shoe brand's price (price is not saved if a user enters no cost).
 5. Validate the length of the shoe brand does not exceed 100 characters.
 6. Validate the shoe brand is unique.
-7. Correct currency format (25 -> $25.00).
-(ONGOING: Could be psql related or callback function?)
+7. Correct currency format (25 -> $25.00). (not working)

 ### Front end specs: Sinatra and user stories
 1. A user should be able to add, update, delete and list shoe stores.
 2. A user should be able to add and list new shoe brands and price.
 3. Information is not saved if you enter a blank store, shoe brand, or price.
 4. A user should be able to add shoe brands in the application.
-5. A user should be able to associate the same brand of shoes with multiple stores.(ONGOING)
+5. A user should be able to associate the same brand of shoes with multiple stores. (created, but not working)
-6. A user should be able to input a shoe brand to a store to show where they are sold.
-(ONGOING)
+6. A user should be able to input a shoe brand to a store to show where they are sold. (not working)

 ## Setup/Instructions
 ### Install Sinatra Active Reader